Map requests to tenants in a multitenant solution

 Domain names

-If you use tenant-specific domain or subdomain names, it's likely that requests can be easily mapped to tenants by using the Host header, or another HTTP header that includes the original hostname for each request.
+If you use tenant-specific domain or subdomain names, it's likely that requests can be easily mapped to tenants by using the Host header, the X-Forwarded-Host header, or another HTTP header that includes the original hostname for each request.

 However, consider the following questions: